 When you start, begin with ½ teaspoon of this powder and check whether the baby shows any allergic reaction.
 Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.

 - Use this powder to make nuts milk.
 Add it to milk and offer as a health drink to toddlers and adults.
 Check this recipe for nuts milk preparation.

-- Add a tsp of it to purees, mashed food, vegetables soups, cereals, porridge's, milkshakes, smoothies etc while cooking to increase the nutritional value and taste!
+- Add a teaspoon of it to purees, mashed food, vegetable soups, cereals, porridge's, milkshakes, smoothies, etc. while cooking to increase the nutritional value and taste!